Skip to main content

 Bachelor of Arts in English

-In a four-year English degree, you will analyze literary form, genre, structure, and style and have an opportunity to gain fundamental research, collaboration and communication skills that you can apply to diverse career opportunities.
+In an English bachelor's degree, you will analyze literary form, genre, structure and style and have an opportunity to gain fundamental research, collaboration and communication skills that you can apply to diverse career opportunities.

 Some of the jobs available with an English bachelor’s degree include: